vwhitteron/gt-telemetry/README.md

 * Support for all fields contained within the telemetry data packet.
 * Access data in both metric and imperial units.
-* An additional field for the differential gear ratio is also computed.
-Note that the value will not be accurate for FWD vehicles if the tyre rolling diameter differs between the front and rear.
+* An additional field for the differential gear ratio is computed based on the rolling wheel diameter of the driven wheels.
+* A vehicle inventory database for providing the follwing information on a given vehicle ID:
+  * Manufacturer
+  * Model
+  * Year
+  * Drivetrain
+  * Aspiration
+  * Type (racing or street)
+  * Racing category
+  * Open cockpit exposure

+## Known issues ##

+* The [vehicle inventory database](https://github.com/vwhitteron/gt-telemetry/internal/vehicles/inventory.json) is missing information on some vehicles.
+Feel free to raise a pull request to add any missing or incorrect information.
+* The differential ratio may be incorrect for vehicles that are not defined in the inventory database.
+By default the ratio is based on the rolling diameter of the rear wheels so will result in an incorrect ratio for front wheel drive cars with staggered wheel diameters.

 ## Installation ##